dev-namra/untitledui/README.md

 ## 📌 Notes

 - This project is a **frontend-only clone** for practice and demonstration.
-- Functional parts like billing toggles or form submissions are **not interactive**.
-- No frameworks or build systems are used—just raw HTML and Tailwind via CDN.
+- No frameworks or build systems are used—just raw HTML, JavaScript and Tailwind via CDN.

 ## 📃 License